goodmeow/tg-monitoring/README.md

 - Uses `aiogram` for bot, `httpx` for HTTP, and `prometheus-client` parser.
 - Node Exporter port is mapped to 9100 per `/home/ubuntu/monitoring/docker-compose.yml`.
 - The bot only sends on state changes; use `/status` anytime for a snapshot.
+ - Use `/help` to see available commands and quick inline menu.